 Renewable Energy Certificates

-As at May 2020, renewable energy companies generated revenue of approximately 78,000 Korean won per 1Mwh, and 44,000 won per 1 unit of REC.
+As of May 2021, renewable energy companies generated revenue of approximately 80,000 Korean won per 1Mwh, and 32,000 won per 1 unit of REC.
 Subject to fulfilment of certain requirements, these entities may also obtain GHG emission rights by generating renewable energy.